ForestLee0513/forestlee0513.github.io-new/README.md

 ### 1. Markdown/MDX Articles

-You can write a articles with Markdown/MDX in Blog, Resume and Projects.
+You can write a articles with Markdown/MDX in Blog, Resume and portfolio.

 ### 2. Reading time